SAFETAG/SAFETAG/content/guides/network_access/examples/wpa_key/instructions.md

 **Step 4:** The auditor attempts to discover the WPA password.

-### Using a pre-compilex wordlist called pwdpairs.txt ###

-A good wordlist with a few tweaks tends to break most passwords.
+A good wordlist with a few tweaks tends to break an unforunate number of passwords.
 Using a collection of all english words, all words from the language of the organization being audited, plus a combination of all these words, plus relevant keywords, addresses, and years tends to crack most wifi passwords.

 ```bash
     $ aircrack-ng -w pwdpairs.txt -b 1A:2B:3C:4D:5E:6F sampleorg_airodump*.cap
 ```

-### Using a combination of brute forcing, wordlists and roles with John the Ripper (JtR) ###

-For WPA captures, John can either feed in to an aircrack process or attach a capture directly.
+For WPA captures, John can either feed in to an aircrack process or attack a capture directly.
 For captures, you first have to convert the .cap file (from wireshark, wifite, airodump, etc.) to a format that John likes.
 The Jumbo version we use has conversion tools for this available:

 ```bash
   $wpapcap2john wpa.cap > crackme
   $./john -w:password.lst -fo=wpapsk-cuda crackme
 ```

-### Brute force, using crunch ###

-As a last resort, you can try a direct brute force attack overnight or post-audit to fill in details on key strength.

-### Sample Practice ###

-For practice on any of these methods, you can use the wpa-Induction.pcap file from [Wireshark](http://wiki.wireshark.org/SampleCaptures).
+##### Results
 Successful password cracking via piping these into aircrack-ng:

 ```